-We parted ways after brunch & I continued to repeat those words in my head as I walked home.
+We parted ways after brunch and I continued to repeat those words in my head as I walked home.

 I’m done.
 I’m done.
 I’m done.
 But why?

 I’m done because opening my relationship became too labored.
-What I was looking for was synchronicity & serendipity—an accidental kind of friends-turned-lovers partnership that would whisk me & my partner away & into a fiery love affair.
+What I was looking for was synchronicity and serendipity—an accidental kind of friends-turned-lovers partnership that would whisk me and my partner away and into a fiery love affair.
 But it was becoming too contrived, too well-thought out.

 Not one kiss, not one grope, not one one-night-stand was had in all the three years we were playing.
-Only emotional affairs that kept our minds & our bodies wound tight with sexual tension & the gnawing What if? thoughts that made our imaginations run wild.
+Only emotional affairs that kept our minds and our bodies wound tight with sexual tension and the gnawing What if? thoughts that made our imaginations run wild.

 I’ve always seen our lack of polyamorous sexual activity as a negative thing, something that proved to us harshly that we weren’t meant for this lifestyle.
 These days, though, I am seeing this reality to be more of a blessing as I move into full attention on my partnership.
 Transitioning back into monogamy wouldn’t be as easy for me, I think, with vivid images constantly flashing through my mind of my lover in the arms of another.